 Most in-dash systems fit 4" openings (also known as double-DIN), while some fit standard 2" dash openings (called single-DIN), just like standard stereos.
 The monitor of a single-DIN retracts into the chassis when you turn the power off, then motors out and flips up when you're ready to use it again.
 The screen of a double-DIN sits flush in the dash, as though it were a factory-integrated component.
 For the most part, the one you'll need depends on the dash opening you have (if you prefer a retractable screen, you can use single-DIN systems in many double openings with the help of an adapter kit; double-DIN systems will only fit double-DIN openings).

 A small number of in-dash navigation receivers are designed to replace factory double-DIN stereos while retaining a factory look.
 You'll be able to enjoy guidance without having to relearn the controls on your dash.

-Alpine's Restyle navigation receivers, like the X009-GM2 for select 2007-up GM/Chevrolet trucks, offer 9" touchscreen displays with dash kits that offer a factory look and feel.
+Alpine's custom-fit navigation receivers, like the X409-WRA-JL for select 2018-up Jeeps, offer 9" touchscreen displays with dash kits that offer a factory look and feel.